solo-io/workshops/gloo-mesh/README.md

 ```

 <!--bash
-log_header "Test :: Access review from cluster2 since te ones from cluster1 are in sleep mode"
+log_header "Test :: Access review from cluster2 since the ones from cluster1 are in sleep mode"
 printf "\nWaiting for all the pods to become ready in ${CLUSTER1}."
 sleep 1
 until [ $(kubectl --context ${CLUSTER1} get pods -l app=reviews -o json | jq -r '[.items[].status.containerStatuses[].ready | select(. == true)] | length') -eq 4 ]; do